tinegachris/energy_savings_calculator/README.md

 ## Output

-The output will be an Excel file saved in the `results/` directory, containing a summary of the genset fuel savings.
+The output will be an Excel file saved in the `results/` directory, containing a summary of the savings calculated.

+## Contributing

+If you have an idea for an improvement or have found a bug, please open an issue or submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

 ## License